labianchin/12factor-en_US/presentation.md

 Run admin/management tasks as one-off processes

-- Run against a release: same code and config as any process run against that release.
+- Run against a release: same code and config as any process run against that release
-- Must ship with application code to avoid synchronization issues.
+- Must ship with application code to avoid synchronization issues

 .hidden[ Importance: HIGH Having console access to a production system is a critical administrative and debugging tool, and every major language/framework provides it.
 No excuses for sloppiness here ]